FormAssembly Provides a Multi-Faceted Web Form Solution for Baltimore Corps

 Case Study Snapshot

-Baltimore Corps is a Baltimore-based organization seeking to connect talented individuals with local organizations to ultimately work toward effecting positive social change in the city.
+Baltimore Corps is a Baltimore-based organization seeking to connect talented individuals with local organizations to ultimately work toward causing positive social change in the city.
 As a thriving nonprofit, their form builder use case involves FormAssembly solutions in a variety of ways, including operating events and application processing for their Fellowship Program.

 - Founded in 2013 with the mission of enlisting talent to accelerate social innovation.